-Most apprentices and trainees over the five year period have been in NSW, but in the last year the number of trainees in the ACT has increased fourfold in the last year (and almost triple the five year average).
-These enrolments are also the source of the growth in Harvesting and Haulage Trainees.
+The greatest proportion of apprentices and trainees over the five-year period have been in NSW but, in 2018, the number of trainees in Tasmania increased fourfold.
+Most of these enrolments were in the Certificate III in Harvesting and Haulage, which accounts for the overall growth in Harvesting and Haulage apprentices/trainees.